On Now

 “The SAHRC will not hesitate to publicly name those institutions that fail to adhere to its recommendations.”

-The SA Human Rights Commission (SAHRC) warns in an inquiry report detailing a systemic collapse of service delivery within local government structures across the Northern Cape that this will be done to foster accountability, transparency and answerability.
+The SA Human Rights Commission (SAHRC) warns in an inquiry report detailing a systemic collapse of service delivery within local government structures across the Northern Cape, this will be done to foster accountability, transparency and answerability.
 The inquiry was launched on Wednesday (22/4) at a media briefing in the Garden Court Hotel in Kimberley.

 The report is a formal record of the widespread dysfunction discovered following an investigation into numerous community complaints regarding the failure of essential public services.